Krtin Nithiyanandam

 Krtin Nithiyanandam is a British medical researcher.
 He was awarded the Scientific American Innovator Award at the 2015 Google Science Fair for his work on developing a novel diagnosis test for early-onset Alzheimer's disease.
 The award came with $25,000.
 In 2017, Krtin's research on identifying a mechanism to make triple-negative breast cancer more treatable won the Intermediate Science stream at the national Big Bang Fair.
 Recently, Nithiyanandam was the recipient of the U.K. Junior Water Prize for his project titled "A novel, photocatalytic, lead-sequestering bioplastic for sustainable water purification and environmental remediation".
 He represented the U.K. at the international Stockholm Junior Water Prize.

 In 2017, Nithiyanandam was named as a Rising Star in Science by The Observer and as one of TIME's 30 Most Influential Teens of 2017.
-Krtin currently attends Stanford University.

 Biography

 Krtin Nithiyanandam was born in Chennai, India and moved to Britain with his family.
 Nithiyanandam's interest in the medical sciences started after he suffered from hearing impairment as a child.
 He studied at Sutton Grammar School.
 Nithiyanandam has explained his research at TEDxLondon, TEDxGateway, WIRED: Next Generation, and the Royal Society of Medicine, and has advocated for increased student participation in scientific research.
 Krtin is a member of Stanford University's Class of 2022.